An article relevant to the tax year 2020/21

 Samuel Leeds of Property investors discussed the difference between residential property investing and commercial property investing.

-There are a number of differences when investing in commercial properties to residential properties:
+There are several differences when investing in commercial properties to residential properties:

-– A tenant in residential property will normally be on a 6-month Assured Shorthold Tenancy (AST).
+– A tenant in residential property will generally be on a 6-month Assured Shorthold Tenancy (AST).
 In commercial property, a lease may be drawn up to many years.
 There may be a break clause within the term.
-As such there is greater certainty for the investor of receiving rental income on their commercial properties.
+As such, there is greater certainty for the investor of receiving rental income on their commercial properties.

 – Residential landlords will normally be required to provide maintenance to the property.
 These items are appliances no longer working, gas or electricity issues, tiles on a roof breaking etc. A landlord of commercial properties may pass these costs onto the tenant.

 – You can use your pensions to invest in commercial property.
 You are not allowed to use your pensions to invest directly into a residential property.